publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch40/m__us_usc_t25_s3803.md

     (a) __Establishment__

-        The Secretary shall establish a dam safety maintenance and repair program within the Bureau to ensure maintenance and monitoring of the condition of each dam identified pursuant to subsection (e) of this section necessary to maintain the dam in a satisfactory condition on a long-term basis.
+        The Secretary shall establish a dam safety maintenance and repair program within the Bureau to ensure maintenance and monitoring of the condition of each dam identified pursuant to subsection (e) necessary to maintain the dam in a satisfactory condition on a long-term basis.

     (b) __Transfer of existing functions and personnel__